PeruvianWizard/TKinter-Youtube-Media-Downloader-Project/README.md

 To get this project to work, you will need ffmpeg, an open-source software that offers tools to manipulate multimedia, such as, videos, audios, streams, etc.
-Morover, you'll need to install the python libraries, pytubefix and tkinter, to your virtual environment.
+Morover, you'll need to install the python library, pytubefix, to your virtual environment.

+### Installing pytubefix

+1. Open terminal in virtual environment
+2. Execute command, pip install pytubefix

 ### Installing ffmpeg